Brochure Request

 We quite rightly think of those who serve in the armed forces as heroes.
 Every member of the military makes significant sacrifices in order to serve—and, of course, there is always the danger that they will be called upon to make the ultimate sacrifice while defending America’s freedom and values.

-But when we think of heroes, we often imagine them as people who are invulnerable to harm, who always makes the right choice, and who will always be okay in the end.
+But when we think of heroes, we often imagine them as people who are invulnerable to harm, who always make the right choice, and who will always be okay in the end.
 After all, if a person is a hero, their very heroism should protect them from harm, right?

 If only it were that easy.
 Our heroes truly have accomplished something amazing, but it is essential that we remember that they are not, in fact, invincible.
 In fact, many veterans struggle with the transition from military life to civilian life.
 And all too often, veterans turn to drugs or alcohol to help them manage the new challenges they are facing.
 In fact, studies reveal that more than 10 percent of veterans have been diagnosed with a substance use disorder.